Spectral Signatures of Spinning Dust from Grain Ensembles in Diverse Environments: A Combined Theoretical and Observational Study: Introduction

 \section{Introduction}

-Interstellar dust, though comprising only about 1\% of the total gas mass of the galaxy, exerts a profound influence on a wide range of astrophysical processes.
+Interstellar dust, though comprising only about 1\% of the total interstellar medium mass, exerts a profound influence on a wide range of astrophysical processes.
 Dust grains are essential for understanding galactic evolution, star and planet formation, and radiative transfer processes through the interstellar medium (ISM).
 Furthermore, they shape the observed appearance of galaxies across the electromagnetic spectrum, from microwaves to ultraviolet light, and thus play a pivotal role in observations \citep{draine2003interstellar}.

 A source of both astrophysical interest and concern for cosmological surveys is the spinning electric dipole emission from interstellar dust grains \citep{DL98b}.
 This emission is widely recognised as the primary source of anomalous microwave emission (AME; see, for example, \cite{dickinson2018state} for a recent review).
 At low radio frequencies, the emission is dominated by very small dust grains, which can attain rapid rotation through a combination of collisional and radiative torques, as well as internal processes such as vibrational-rotational coupling \citep{hoang2010}.
 The resulting spectral energy density (SED) depends on the rotational distribution and electric dipole moments of the dust grains, which are determined by their intrinsic properties and the ambient ISM conditions.